 Sling TV has internet speed recommendations based on the device you're using to watch programming.

 So, if you're watching Sling TV on a mobile device such as an iPhone or iPad, you'll need at least 3 Mbps for good-quality video.
 When you move to a TV, PC or Mac, expect to need 5 Mbps to get the video quality you desire.

 Sling recommends getting internet speeds of at least 25 Mbps through your internet service provider in order to get the best-quality streaming.

 Yes.
 In general, you see exactly what you would see if you were watching these channels on cable, with the full load of commercials.
-You cannot skip past commercials as you could with a DVR.
+The ability to fast forward, rewind or pause varies by channel.

 In addition to the movies that air on included channels such as AMC or TBS and on the optional Hollywood Extra channels, Sling provides on-demand movies for additional rental fees.
 The movies are both new releases and older favorites, and generally range from $2.99 to $4.99.

 Video on-demand (VOD) content is available through Sling TV via its Available Now feature.
 In general, you'll find a healthy selection of movies, television shows and documentaries through the service.
-However, it's difficult to pin down exactly what's available at any one time is difficult.
+However, it's difficult to pin down exactly what's available at any given time.

 Sling TV's on-demand content is not determined by Sling; rather, each channel chooses which content should be made available and for how long.
 You might see content stay there for a long time, or it might come and go.
 To see what on-demand content is available, use your Sling TV guide, which shows on-demand programming beneath the Schedule ribbon.